potmat/homebridge-google-nest-sdm/README.md

 # Hardware Requirements

-The minimum hardware requirement is something like a Raspberry Pi 4.
+If are are not using the "copy" vEncoder the minimum hardware requirement is something like a Raspberry Pi 4.
 If you want multiple people viewing the camera streams at once then you'll probably need even more power.
+If you are using the "copy" vEncoder you may be able to use a very low power device, but results are not guaranteed.

 HomeKit Secure Video will require even more CPU power.
 The clips need to be transcoded using the CPU.
 Note that transcoding clips for even a single camera with a lot of activity can easily consume 100% of the CPU on a Rasberry Pi-4.
 If you want HKSV on for many cameras you'll need a dedicated server of some kind.